Xueyang-Song/academia-ml/notes/agentic_journal.md

-# Agentic journal
+# Agentic Journal

-Agent work comes later.
-For now the app is mostly advisor chat plus generated notebook text.
+- The queue should make tool actions inspectable instead of magical.
+- Copilot is the fast lane; advisor chat is the fallback lane.